kirill-fedotov/api_testing-app/README.md

 Setup

-    1. Clone the repository to VSCode.
+   1. Clone the repository to VScode

     https://github.com/kirill-fedotov/api_testing-app.git

    2. Navigate to the root directory and install npm

     cd App

     npm install

    3. Navigate to the root directory, install Cypress

     cd Cypress